 Our group size for this Winter in Japan photo tour is just 8 people, plus Adam and Robert as photo guides and our wonderful local Japanese guides Dai and Akie.
 Eight is an intimate number for a photo group, so it makes us agile as well as less imposing on the locals.

-We can stay in the smaller more boutique Hotels, eat in smaller more interesting restaurants and use a couple of small vans for our transport, instead of a big bus; in places like Hokkaido having a big bus is a real handicap and you simply can’t get a bus into some of the villages we will visit.
-This means all the big tourist groups are effectively excluded from some of our locations – great news for us!
+We can stay in the smaller more boutique Hotels and Ryokans (Japanese traditional Inn), eat in smaller more interesting restaurants and use a couple of small vans for our transport, instead of a big bus; in places like Hokkaido having a big bus is a real handicap and you simply can’t get a bus into some of the locations we will visit.
+This means all the big tourist groups are effectively excluded from most of our locations – great news for us!

 The road less travelled – by trains, planes & automobiles

 Our transport for this tour is very diverse.
-We have two internal flights to maximise effective time, we try out the astoundingly slick Japanese rail system, we use the metro in Tokyo and we have our own private vans in Hokkaido and central Honshu.
+We have an internal flight to maximise effective time, we try out the astoundingly slick Japanese rail system, we use the metro in Kyoto and we have our own private vans in Hokkaido and central Honshu.
 Basically we have chosen the most efficient and most comfortable means of getting around in the vastly different regions we will be exploring.
 But you don’t have to worry about any of this, it’s all included in the tour and we make all the arrangements so you can make the most of the adventure.